 - 10 courses (30 units)

 - 2 Research Papers

 - 2 of the courses must include writing a research paper, and at least 1 of these supervised by a Department faculty member.

 - Both papers must have been graded B or better.

 - The 2 research papers must be defended before an examination committee of 3 - 4 members.
 (A Department faculty member will serve as the chair of this examination committee, and the committee must be comprised of at least 2 Religious Studies faculty and a majority of Duke faculty.)
 See the DGSA for questions about committees.

 You must select your preferred option before the beginning of the penultimate semester.
 At that point, you must complete a form indicating your choice, as well as information regarding your proposed writings and examination committee members.

 Course Requirements for Both Options Listed Above:

-- 6 of the courses (18 units) focused on Religious Studies, regardless of whether they are taken in or outside of the Department
+- 6 of the courses (18 units) focused on Religious Studies, and 5 of them (15 units) should be taken in the Department (including cross-listed courses).

 - 2 courses may be taken at the University of North Carolina at Chapel Hill (based on the collaboration agreement between Duke and UNC-CH)